 According to OSHA, 25% of waste management-related accidents are the result of slips and falls when drivers and helpers enter or exit vehicles.
 Another 25% of accidents occur when trucks and equipment are backing up.

-PRECO Electronics proudly announces the 2016 Safety in Motion Award recipients as Solid Waste Association of North America’s (SWANA) David Biderman and City of Oxnard Environmental Resources Division’s George Van Hemert.
+PRECO Electronics proudly announces the 2016 Excellence in Safety Award recipients as Solid Waste Association of North America’s (SWANA) David Biderman and City of Oxnard Environmental Resources Division’s George Van Hemert.
 Both recipients have continually demonstrated their unparalleled commitment to safety to distinguish themselves as leaders in safety.

-The 2016 Safety in Motion Award also recognized Clint McGinty of Phoenix Services and James Zertuche of NAPCO Precast as finalists for this year’s award.
+The 2016 Excellence in Safety Award also recognized Clint McGinty of Phoenix Services and James Zertuche of NAPCO Precast as finalists for this year’s award.
 Both runners-up continue to drive safety within their companies and industries.
-PRECO congratulates them on their nominations and recognition for being finalists for the 2016 Safety in Motion Award.
+PRECO congratulates them on their nominations and recognition for being finalists for the 2016 Excellence in Safety Award.

 To counter the rise of injuries and deaths that stretch across heavy-duty industries, both on-road and off-road, initiatives that aim to promote workforce health and safety are being adopted countrywide.